Multi-task and few-shot learning in virtual flow metering

 \subsection{Paper outline}

-The paper proceeds by discussing related works in Section \ref{sec:related-works}, before giving a mathematical problem formulation in Section \ref{sec:problem-statement}.
-The multi-unit soft sensor model is then described in Section \ref{sec:model}, followed by the derivation of the learning method in Section \ref{sec:inference-method}.
-An empirical study based on a large-scale industrial dataset is presented in Section \ref{sec:empirical-study}.
-Finally, concluding remarks are given in Section \ref{sec:conclusion}.
-Some implementation details and additional results are gathered in the appendix.
+The paper proceeds by discussing related works , before giving a mathematical problem formulation.
+The multi-unit soft sensor model is then described, followed by the derivation of the learning method.
+An empirical study based on a large-scale industrial dataset is presented, before concluding remarks are given.
+Some implementation details and additional results are gathered in an appendix.